rahulXbarnwal/Soft-skills-Treasure-Hunt-Game/README.md

 Solve the puzzle to proceed to the next level
 Guess the Color
 What color is the text?
-10 attempts.
-Score 6 or the map is lost forever

 **Hint** :
 - Type the color ot the text, not the text